nexiality/documentation/release/nexial-core-v4.3.changelog.md

 [Nexial Interactive](../interactive)
 - reset screenshot capability when switching scenario to avoid the wrong type of screenshot capturing
+- added new functionality to (1) clear out temp files, and (2) open output directory
+- slightly improved menu to reduce visual footprint on console
+- remove functionality no longer needed

 ### [desktop commands](../commands/desktop)